-Ingrid Uys was born in 1985 in Ermelo, Mpumalanga.
-Growing up in small towns like Middleburg, Clarens and Harrismith, she spent most of her childhood days horseback riding, drawing and daydreaming for hours outside under big trees.
-Her exposure to different places and people nurtured a curiosity in the world around her, and producing drawings and paintings has since been a way to collect those moments and memories.
-After years of art classes in different studios in different towns, Ingrid Uys completed her BA Fine Art Degree in 2007 at the University of Pretoria, specializing in oil painting.
+Ingrid Uys was born in 1985 in Ermelo, Mpumalanga, and currently lives in Johannesburg with her husband, two daughters and son.
+Growing up in small towns like Ermelo, Kroonstad, Clarens, and Harrismith, she spent most of her childhood days painting and drawing the world around her.
+Her exposure to nature, open spaces, different places and people nurtured a curiosity in the world around her, and making drawings and paintings has always been a way to collect those moments and memories, expressing herself and her thoughts.